sjforman/sjforman.github.io/content/posts/disease-information-statement/index.md

 But that requirement no longer exists.
 In 1993, a housekeeping amendment titled "Simplification of Vaccine Information Materials," responding to complaints that the original 12-page pamphlets were unwieldy, struck all ten items and replaced them with four: the vaccine's benefits, the vaccine's risks, the injury-compensation program, and whatever else the Secretary of HHS wants.
 Disease severity was no longer a required element.

 As far as I can tell, this was happenstance.
 I don't think there was any conspiracy to hide the ball.
-And I have no objection to slimming the thing down!
+And I have no objection to slimming the thing down.
 It just seems to me that something important was lost in the transition from 12 page pamphlet to 1 page handout.

-Perhaps the law should be re-amended to once again require a full account of just how bad the diseases in question are.
-But until then, there's nothing stopping pediatricians from voluntarily providing that information.
-I don't imagine there's a magic bullet here.
-Most people don't read this stuff anyway.
+Maybe the law should be re-amended to once again require a full account of just how bad the diseases in question are.
+Or maybe the next leaders of HHS and CDC can augment the VISs in this way voluntarily.

-But I think it matters on the margins that the official communication on these topics is, at least passively, misleading about the risks.
+In the meantime, there's nothing stopping pediatricians from voluntarily providing this information.
+Even if most people don't read this stuff, it matters on the margins that the official communication on these topics is passively misleading about the risks.

-[Calypta Health](https://calyptahealth.com/) offers [tools to help with this](https://app.calyptahealth.com/), including a [guide for MMR specifically](https://app.calyptahealth.com/pub/flows/mmr-primary-series).
-Should we build Disease Information Statements, too, as supplements to the numberless VIS?
+[Calypta Health](https://calyptahealth.com/) offers [tools to help with this problem](https://app.calyptahealth.com/), including a [guide for MMR specifically](https://app.calyptahealth.com/pub/flows/mmr-primary-series).
+Should we build Disease Information Statements, too, as supplements to the numberless VISs?

 [^stable]: This edition of the MMR VIS is dated January 31, 2025, and the document has read essentially this way for thirty years.
 Whatever you think of the current management of HHS, this is not their doing.